-Artificial weathering in Xenon-arc chamber (Coated panel)
+Artificial weathering in Xenon-arc chamber according to ASTM G155

 - Suitable sample matrices